dotnet/extensions/README.md

 To run the built Razor tooling in Visual Studio Code:

 - Ensure you've run `build.cmd` or `build.sh`.
+- Ensure the installed `dotnet` from running the build script is on your path.
 - In the `client` directory run the following:

   ```